Welcome to the THE H.A.M.B. forums.

 ChevyGirlRox

-Location: Ohio
+from Ohio

 So I had planned to get gas at the last exit in Nevada.
 We get to the last exit and it says ‘Exit Only’ so I pretty much begin to freak out.
 In Ohio ‘Exit Only’ means no entrance back onto the freeway.
 As I’m in my panic (here we are heading to the desert--this time at NIGHT--with no gas) when I see the entrance ramp from the exit.
 Needless to say we had a little reverse action to the gas pump.
-Glad I didn’t get my usual California welcome from the CHP!
-So be warned, the last exit on 15 in Nevada does have gas and you can get back on the freeway.
+Glad I didn’t get my usual California welcome from the CHP! :D So be warned, the last exit on 15 in Nevada does have gas and you can get back on the freeway.
 Sometime in that jumble though I missed the California sign.
 I was pretty upset so I took a picture of the ‘Click it or ticket’ sign

 Passed the world’s largest thermometer that still read 89 degrees at 7:30 at night!